JasonDJung/ECE-445-NOTEBOOK/Notebooks/Isha Akella/readme.md

 In this meeting, we finished the project proposal and found our desired image sensor/microcontroller.
 We sent out the email requests for the datasheets and quotes.

 ## 9/17: Start Design Document
-We began working on the design document, specifically the problem, solution, high level requirements, tolerance analysis, and ethics.
+We began working on the design document, specifically the problem, solution, high-level requirements, tolerance analysis, and ethics.

 ## 9/21: Second TA Meeting/First meeting with TA and Professor Gruev
 Finalized image sensor with Prof. Gruev and discussed design document, 3D modeling, and PCB design with TA.
 We continued working on the design document and began working on the PCB design.